-Now, let’s go get the best views of Florence.
+Now, let’s go get the best view in Florence!

 The Best Views of Florence

 What’s great about this list that I’m about to show you is that almost all of them don’t cost a thing to experience.
 And, if they do, it’s an unforgettable dinner or aperitivo experience that is priceless.

-Plus, there’s definitely going to be a couple of the best views of Florence that you haven’t heard of!
+Plus, there’s definitely going to be a couple Florence viewpoints on this list that you’ve never heard of!

-Piazzale Michelangelo is the classic, go-to viewing spot over Florence .
+Piazzale Michelangelo is the classic, go-to viewing spot in Florence .
 I’ve been here in the middle of a hot summer day, for sunset, and even at 4 in the morning (oops).
-Just trust me, the view takes your breath away no matter what time of day.
+Just trust me, the panoramic view takes your breath away no matter what time of day.

-That being said, it is probably the most popular spot to view the city.
+That being said, it is probably the most popular spot to experience views over Florence.

 During the day, the crowds aren’t awful, but if you want to watch the sunset you better get there early!
-The entire edge of the piazza will be full of people, at least during the busy summer tourist season.
+The entire edge of the piazza will be full of people, at least during the busy summer tourist season in Italy.

 The best way to get to Piazzale Michelangelo is to hike up through Florence’s San Niccolò neighborhood.
-It’s all uphill but it’s a stunning neighborhood and atmosphere, it’s worth the burn!
+It’s all an uphill climb but it’s a quaint neighborhood with a cozy atmosphere – worth the burn!

 Giardino delle Rose

-Florence’s Giardino delle Rose is next on the list because it is actually right below the beautiful Piazzale Michelangelo.
-As you’re hiking up to the viewing spot, it will be on the left-hand side coming from the foot of the San Niccolo neighborhood.
+Florence’s Giardino delle Rose is next on the list, as it’s right below the beautiful Piazzale Michelangelo.
+As you’re hiking up to the viewing spot, it will be on the left-hand side coming from the foot of the San Niccolò neighborhood.

-You could have a picnic, meet up with friends, or simply spend a quiet afternoon surrounded by roses looking out over the city.
+You could have a picnic, meet up with friends, or simply spend a quiet afternoon surrounded by colorful, fragrant roses looking out over the city.
 Does it get more perfect than that?

-Its history dates back to a thousand years ago when its building began.
+Its history dates back to a thousand years ago when its construction began.

 The gold patch on the front of the church is made of real gold mosaics.
-So, when the sun sets over Florence, you can see the gold reflecting off of the basilica.
+So, when the sun sets over Florence, you can see the gold reflecting off of the basilica from the city center.

-It is said that St. Minas watches over the city for the well-being of Florence.
+It is said that St. Minas watches over the city for the well-being of Florence from this very spot.

 You can see the entire valley on which Florence sits along the Arno.
 There’s also a fabulous restaurant, Ristorante La Reggia, on your way up to the overlook that too has stunning views of the city.